The Simpsons: Setting

 The Simpsons takes place in a fictional American town called Springfield.
-Although there are many real settlements in America named Springfield, the town the show is set in is fictional.
-The state it is in is not established.
-In fact, the show is intentionally evasive with regard to Springfield's location.
-Springfield's geography and that of its surroundings is inconsistent: from one episode to another, it may have coastlines, deserts, vast farmland, mountains, or whatever the story or joke requires.
+The show is intentionally evasive with regard to Springfield's location.
+Springfield's geography and that of its surroundings are inconsistent: from one episode to another, it may have coastlines, deserts, vast farmland, mountains, or whatever the story or joke requires.
 Groening has said that Springfield has much in common with Portland, Oregon, the city where he grew up.
 Groening has said that he named it after Springfield, Oregon, and the fictitious Springfield which was the setting of the series Father Knows Best.
 He "figured out that Springfield was one of the most common names for a city in the U.S. In anticipation of the success of the show, I thought, 'This will be cool; everyone will think it's their Springfield.'
 And they do."
-Many landmarks, including street names, have connections to Portland.